 …foraging tips and much, much more (including over 100 recipes!)

 Click here to read more about our nutrition course and hear an audio recording about the health scare that inspired this book: NATURAL FEEDING

-A fresh food diet should be served in conjunction with a healthy, organic pellet.
+A fresh food diet should be served in conjunction with a healthy, natural pellet.
 Parrot pellets are designed to supplement an already great diet by filling in nutritional holes.
 On their own, they are not designed to provide for all a parrot’s nutritional needs, but they play an important role in keeping our birds healthy and should be a daily part of the diet.
 Click here to learn how Feed Your Flock pellets will enhance your parrot’s life: FEED YOUR FLOCK

 THE RIGHT CAGE FOR AN AFRICAN GREY…